SkyblockerMod/Skyblocker/README.md

 ## Skyblocker Tab Menu Fork
 This will be merged into Skyblocker when ready.
-It's not at the moment, but you can help by testing and opening issues.
+It's not at the moment, more of a proof of conecpt, really, but you can help by testing and opening issues.

 ### Known Issues
 * Crimson Isle is not yet supported.
 (Getting Combat 24 is just... oof)
 * Garden isn't entirely supported.
 (I only recently got back into SB, this was new)
 * Scraping the entire player list every frame isn't ideal. (possible optimisation for later)
+* Settings and keybinds aren't at the right place and don't have the correct text (this is a quick fix)
+* The election widget is broken due to a recent change in its layout. (`:(`)
+* The error catching is broken and fails to deactivate the mod on parse failure. (causing chat spam on error)

+Apart from that, it's working!

 ------------------------